Learning from, with, and on the land

 How We Learn

 The Centre for Integral Ecology is grounded in experiential learning.
-We believe some of our most important learning happens not only through reading and discussion, but through direct engagement with the world around us.
+Some of our most important learning happens not only through reading and discussion, but through direct engagement with the world around us.

 A session on Laudato Si’ may be paired with time on the land.
 A conversation about food systems may include work in a garden and shared reflection on community and reciprocity.
 A discussion about biodiversity may lead to participation in habitat restoration and consideration of our responsibilities to future generations.
 Throughout programs, learning is grounded in direct experience, thoughtful reflection, and practical action.